bethanyclarke/bethanyclarke.github.io/_pages/cv.md

 * Book Prize, Oct 2021 (St Peter's College, Oxford)

 ## Teaching
-* Teaching Assistant for
+* Teaching Assistant at Imperial College London for:
   * M40004: Calculus and Applications, Autumn 2021
   * M40007: Introduction to Applied Mathematics, Spring 2022

-## Other Work Experience
+## Other Work/Volunteering Experience
+* Summer 2021: Mentor - Problem Solving Matters
+  * Mentoring Year 12 Students from UK State Schools in preparation for higher education entrance exams.
+  * Duties included: leading sessions once a week, supporting the students between sessions and marking coursework.

-* Summer 2015: Research Assistant
+* Summer 2020: Software Developer Intern - Softwire
-  * Github University
-  * Duties included: Tagging issues
-  * Supervisor: Professor Git

-* Fall 2015: Research Assistant
-  * Github University
-  * Duties included: Merging pull requests
-  * Supervisor: Professor Hub
+  * Worked in a team to create a website for a start-up company.
+  * Languages used: C#, Javascript, HTML.

+* Summer 2018: Maths Camp Leader - SAMI, Kenya
+  * Running a 1-week maths camp for local students aged 14-21.
+  * Duties included: leading the team of volunteers during registration of all students, creating and delivering sessions during the camp.

 <!---
+* Summer 2: Research Assistant

 Skills
 ======
 * Skill 1